rh-ssa-demos/agentic-ai-enabled-ran/README.md

 ```
 .
 ├── 📁 agentic-ai <- Contains MCP agents
-│   └── agent_forecast
+│   └── agent_forecast/
-│       └── manifests <- Manifests used to deploy the forecast agent
+│       └── manifests/ <- Manifests used to deploy the forecast agent
 ├── 📁 kubeflow-pipeline <- ML pipeline used for metrics and anomaly detection
 ├── 📁 ranchat <- UI Interface
-│   ├── manifests <- Manifests to deploy ranchat
+│   ├── manifests/ <- Manifests to deploy ranchat
-│   │   └── mysql <- Example deployment for MariaDB used for storing anomaly events
+│   │   └── mysql/ <- Example deployment for MariaDB used for storing anomaly events
 │   ├── static <- Assets used by the UI
-│   │   ├── css
+│   │   ├── css/
-│   │   └── images
+│   │   └── images/
 │   └── templates <- HTML templates
 └── 📁 ransim <- RAN topology generator and RAN simulator
 ```